Healthy Indian Beet Probiotic Drink – Kanji

 We are now ready to put the beet drink together.
 Heat your water, so it’s lukewarm.
 Place all your chopped beets and carrots into a mason jar that’s large enough to fit 10 glasses of water.
 Add the ground spices, salt, and chili powder to the jar.
 Add the lukewarm water to the jar – leaving about 1 inch of space on the top of the jar empty.

 Using a wooden spoon or any other large spoon, stir the contents of the jar so that everything is mixed together properly.
 You will see the colour of the water change immediately.
 It will take on a dark pink hue from the beets.
 Cover the top of the jar with a cheesecloth and wrap an elastic band around the cheesecloth.
-Do not cover with the lid.
+Do not cover it with the lid.
 This is to allow the beet probiotic drink to breathe and ferment.
-If you cover it with the mason jar cover, it will go bad.
+If you cover it with the mason jar cover, it will spoil.

 Place the jar in a dark warm corner of the house.
 Once a day, check on it and stir the jar’s contents with a wooden spoon or another large spoon.
 After about 3 days, taste the beet probiotic drink.
 It should have started to sour by now.
 If you see a few bubbles at the top of the jar, do not be alarmed.
 That’s expected to happen as the drink ferments.
 Adjust the salt if needed and let it continue to ferment for another day.
 If the corner where you have placed this drink is not very warm, let it sit for a further day to ensure proper fermentation.